Anders429/substring/README.md

 assert_eq!("hello, world!".substring(7, 12), "world");
 ```

-# Performance

-As Rust strings are UTF-8 encoded, the algorithm for finding a character substring has temporal
-complexity `O(n)`, where `n` is the byte length of the string.
-This is due to characters not being
-of predictible byte lengths.

-# Note
-The indexing of substrings is based on Unicode Scalar Value.
-As such, substrings may not always
+Notet that the indexing of substrings is based on Unicode Scalar Value.
+As such, substrings may not
-match your intuition:
+always match your intuition:

 ```rust
 use substring::Substring;